777arc/PySDR/content-nl/frequency_domain.rst

 .. image:: ../_images/time_and_freq_domain_example_signals.png
    :scale: 40 %
    :align: center
+   :alt: Two signals in the time domain may look like noise, but in the frequency domain we see additional features

 Zoals je ziet, in het tijddomein lijken beide figuren op ruis, maar in het frequentiedomein kunnen we verschillende eigenschappen van de signalen onderscheiden.
 Alles is van nature in het tijddomein; wanneer we signalen samplen, doen we dit in het tijddomein, want je kunt een signaal niet *direct* samplen in het frequentiedomein.